Francis George: Archbishop of Chicago

 On April 8, 1997, John Paul II appointed George as the eighth archbishop of Chicago, filling the vacancy left by the death of Cardinal Joseph Bernardin on November 14, 1996.
 George was the first native Chicagoan to become archbishop there.
 On May 7, 1997, Apostolic Pro-Nuncio Agostino Cacciavillan installed George as archbishop of Chicago in Holy Name Cathedral in Chicago.

 On January 18, 1998, John Paul II announced George's elevation to the College of Cardinals with the title of cardinal-priest of Basilica of San Bartolomeo all'Isola in Rome.
 His elevation occurred at the consistory at the Vatican on February 21.

 George addressed the archdiocese's annual Theology on Tap gathering in 1997.
 In his invitation to the event, he wrote, "You are very important members of the Church.
 Your energy, talent and faith will give me much help as together we build up our local Church to be a vital presence in the Chicago area.
 Together we can continue the mission of Jesus Christ to bring the Gospel of love, forgiveness and holiness to all the places where we live and encounter others."As a cardinal elector, George participated in the 2005 papal conclave that selected Pope Benedict XVI and the papal conclave of 2013 that selected Pope Francis.
 In 2009, George met with newly elected U.S. President Barack Obama.
 In 2010, George finished his three-year presidency of the USCCB.

 In 2011, George terminated the foster care program of Catholic Charities in the archdiocese.
 The State of Illinois had ruled that it would stop funding any charities that disqualified same-sex couples as foster care providers or adoptive parents.
 George refused to comply with this new requirement.

 Viewpoints

 Interfaith relations

 In 2007, George asked Jewish theologians to reconsider descriptions of Jesus in the Talmud as a "bastard".
 In turn, Catholic theologians should examine a softening of traditional Catholic prayers calling for the conversion of Jews to Christianity.
-In 2009, he condemned comments made by traditionalist Bishop Richard Williamson denying the existence of the Holocaust.
+In 2009, he condemned comments made by Richard Williamson denying the existence of the Holocaust, calling his statements "deeply offensive and utterly false".